 This is a gateway course for the study of linguistics and is meant to provide students with an introduction to a wide range of topics in the field (phonology, morphology, syntax, semantics, sociolinguistics, and language acquisition).
 By examining these topics, students will explore the relationship between language and the mind, and language and society.
 Those who plan to minor in linguistics are encouraged to enroll in this course.
 (Next offered 2017-18.)
 (Quantitative and Symbolic Reasoning.)

 A general examination of the nature of language.
 Topics include the history of ideas about language; philosophical and cognitive aspects of language; evolutionary, structural and generative approaches to the analysis of language.
 (Writing-intensive.)
 (Quantitative and Symbolic Reasoning.)
 Prerequisite, 126, 127 or consent of instructor.
 (Same as Anthropology 201.)
 Maximum enrollment, 20.
 Department.

 This course explores Japanese phonetics, phonology, morphology, syntax and semantics.
 Students will compare Japanese with English and examine universal perspectives of language.
 (Quantitative and Symbolic Reasoning.)
 Prerequisite, 110, Anthropology 201 or consent of instructor.
 (Same as East Asian Languages and Literatures 205.)

 Examines interface phenomena between pragmatics and language acquisition.
 Students will learn theoretical issues of semantics/pragmatics and the theory of the first language acquisition.
 Target languages to examine various phenomena are Chinese, Japanese, Korean and English.
 (Quantitative and Symbolic Reasoning.)
+Prerequisite, For those taking 319, consult with the instructor.
 (Same as East Asian Languages and Literatures 219/319.)
 Kamiya.